-Participants can access the content and recordings of the MWG meetings and workshops that took place in January - March 2024 on the Programme Collaboration Base.
+Participants can access the content and recordings of the MWG meetings and workshops on the Programme Collaboration Base: Migration Working Group (MWG) Page

-The Migration framework will continue to be developed until Q32 20254 (calendar year) whereby it will be baselined and enter change control under the MCAG.
-Three industry consultation rounds are planned to systematically review and agree on all elements of the framework prior to baselining.
+The Migration framework will continue to be developed until Q2 2025 (calendar year) whereby it will be baselined and enter change control under the MCAG. .